 ABSTRACT

 Understanding the suspected association of a medication to an adverse drug reaction (ADR) is challenging because it requires assessing the temporal relationships among many confounding factors (e.g., comorbidities, concomitant medications, and medical procedures) in a patient's medical history.
-This paper describes visual analytic capabilities developed by the US Army Pharmacovigilance Center (PVC) to support pharmacovigilance safety studies, illustrated with a complex ADR example - Drug Reaction Eosinophilia and Systemic Symptom (DRESS) – as a use case.
+This paper describes visual analytic capabilities developed by the US Army Pharmacovigilance Center (PVC) to support pharmacovigilance safety studies, illustrated with a complex ADR example - Drug Reaction Eosinophilia and Systemic Symptom (DRESS) – as the use case.

 Categories and Subject Descriptors